-Your smart home can do far more than turn on your thermostat and keep your floors vacuumed.
-It's actually a key component in your home's security.
-If potential intruders are checking out the homes in your neighborhood, they're likely to stay away from your home if you've programmed your smart home devices to make it look like you're home.
-AAA Smart Home is ready to help, starting with these top home security tips.
+Your smart home can do far more than turn on your dishwasher and keep your floors vacuumed.
+It's a key component in your home's security.
+If potential intruders are inspecting homes in your neighborhood, they're likely to pass yours up if you've taken these simple few measures.

-Deter break-ins with 24/7 video monitoring.
-Indoor and outdoor cameras are one of the key ways to prevent break-ins.
-Even spotting a camera sitting on your property can be enough to deter even the most hardened of burglars.
-Video monitoring provides protection 24/7, and if it's connected to a dedicated alarm system, your home has someone looking out for it around the clock.
+Indoor and outdoor cameras are a key way to prevent break-ins.
+Even spotting a camera sitting on your property can be enough to deter burglars.
+Video monitoring provides protection round the clock, and if it's connected to a dedicated alarm system, your home has someone looking out for it at all times.

 Include audio with your video system.
-When your video monitoring system also includes audio, with microphones and speakers integrated into the system, you can warn away anyone who shouldn't be at your home.
-Imagine getting a notification that someone is prowling around your home and using your smartphone to see what's going on in real-time.
-You can then talk to the intruder, scaring them away — even though you might be halfway around the world.
+With integrated microphones and speakers, you can hear and speak to anyone who shouldn't be at your home.
+Imagine getting a notification that someone is prowling around and using your smartphone to see what's going on in real-time.
+You can then talk to the intruder, scaring them away from a safe distance.

 Make sure your video system keeps recordings.
 Most video monitoring systems also record any intrusions, providing you with evidence to show your local police so your entire neighborhood can be safer.
-Ask AAA Smart Home how to choose the right indoor and outdoor video system for your home.
+You can also purchase local video storage solutions that let you record footage 24/7.

 Have you ever left your home and then wondered if you locked the front door?
-If you're on your way to work, you might even have turned around to check (and then been late to work).
-But what if you're on vacation when you have that unsettling thought?
+If you did this en route to the grocery store, you might even have turned around to check, wasting time and gas.
+But what if you're on a road trip when you have that unsettling thought?

-Control access to your home with automated locks.
-Automated smart locks are the answer to that dilemma.
-You set them (or confirm that the door's locked) when you're far from home.
-Even better, you can also allow people — a house guest, say, or a handyman — to enter your home when you're not there.
+Control your home's door remotely with automated smart locks, which can quickly resolve this dilemma.
+You set them (or confirm that they're locked) when you're far from home.
+Even better, you can also schedule them to allow people — like a house guest, nanny, dog walker or handyman — to enter your home when you're not there with a unique code.

 When you work with AAA Smart Home, you can integrate all your smart home devices together into one network.
 Implement these top home security tips today to enjoy peace of mind when you're away from home.